-If possible, consider having two facilitators to co-facilitate, particularly for a long training session or a large group.
+If possible, consider having two facilitators to co-facilitate, particularly for long training sessions or a large group.
 Two facilitators can model co-operative ways of working together, demonstrate different facilitation styles and provide more attention during small group work.